 Chronic paroxysmal hemicrania: Attacks are more frequent (> 5/day) and much briefer (usually just minutes) than in cluster headache.

 Hemicrania continua: Moderately severe continuous unilateral head pain occurs with superimposed brief episodes of more intense pain.

 All patients require preventive drugs because cluster headache is frequent, severe, and incapacitating.
-Prednisone (eg, 60 mg po once/day) or a greater occipital nerve block (with a local anesthetic and a corticosteroid) can provide prompt temporary prevention while preventive drugs with slower onset of action (eg, verapamil, lithium, topiramate, divalproex) are initiated.
+Prednisone (eg, 60 mg orally once a day) or a greater occipital nerve block (with a local anesthetic and a corticosteroid) can provide prompt temporary prevention while preventive drugs with slower onset of action (eg, verapamil, lithium, topiramate, divalproex) are initiated.

-Usually, patients experience ≥ 1 attack/day for 1 to 3 mo, followed by remission for months to years.
+Usually, patients experience ≥ 1 attack/day for 1 to 3 months, followed by remission for months to years.

 Diagnose cluster headache based on clinical findings.

-To prevent attacks, use prednisone or a greater occipital nerve block for short-term relief and verapamil, lithium, topiramate, and/or divalproex for long-term relief.
+To prevent attacks, use prednisone or a greater occipital nerve block for short-term relief and verapamil, lithium, topiramate, and/or galcanezumab for long-term relief.

 |D.H.E.
 45, MIGRANAL|